 Professional day traders aren’t only good at knowing when to get in and out of a trade and managing risk, it’s also knowing when NOT TO GET INTO A TRADE.

 This is what happens to a novice trader when the market isn’t giving you anything:

-Emotions stir, restlessness takes over, you think you need to be in one so you start to look for any trade, because than you’re not day trading, right?
+Emotions stir, restlessness takes over, you think you need to be in one trade.
+So you start to look for any trade because then you’re not day trading.
+Right?

 Sure, you can get in a trade.
 If it’s not ideal, and doesn’t have all your green lights on, you have a very high probability of it losing.